 - Confidential reporting arrangements are in place to enable internal and external whistle blowing.
-Informants are requested to be open in their disclosure, but it is recognised that on occasions informants will wish to remain anonymous. - The Council handles complaints effectively.
-Following on the work of the Code of Corporate Governance Task Group, the Council reviewed its corporate complaints process during 2008-09 to ensure that it can respond to the ever increasing expectations of the public for excellent public and customer service.
-Improvement recommendations were implemented.
-Following the bedding down of the new Customer Services structure officers will review and update the customer complaints processes, this will be reviewed during 2012-13.
+Informants are requested to be open in their disclosure, but it is recognised that on occasions informants will wish to remain anonymous. - The Council handles complaints effectively and keeps under review it's complaints handling processes.